Heart Disease and Stroke Statistics: 2017 Update

 - Approximately 23.4 million American adults have diabetes, while an estimated 7.6 million American adults have undiagnosed diabetes.
 Worldwide, the prevalence of diabetes is expected to increase to 7.7% in the year 2030.

-Clinical Topics: Acute Coronary Syndromes, Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Prevention, Lipid Metabolism, Nonstatins, Acute Heart Failure, Exercise, Hypertension, Smoking
+Clinical Topics: Acute Coronary Syndromes, Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Prevention, Atherosclerotic Disease (CAD/PAD), Lipid Metabolism, Nonstatins, Acute Heart Failure, Exercise, Hypertension, Smoking

 Keywords: Acute Coronary Syndrome, Blood Pressure, Cardiovascular Diseases, Cholesterol, LDL, Cholesterol, HDL, Coronary Artery Disease, Diabetes Mellitus, Dyslipidemias, Exercise, Heart Failure, Hypertension, Metabolic Syndrome X, Myocardial Infarction, Primary Prevention, Obesity, Risk Factors, Smoking, Sodium, Stroke, Vascular Diseases